School of Medicine

 Resident in Surgery - Plastic & Reconstructive Surgery

-She received her medical degree from Johns Hopkins and her bachelor's in cellular biology from California State University Northridge.
-While at Hopkins, Dr. Darrach completed a dedicated research fellowship studying oncologic reconstruction outcomes under the mentorship of Dr. Justin Sacks and worked as a medical illustrator designing patient and surgeon education tools.
+Dr. Darrach received her medical degree from Johns Hopkins and her bachelor's in cellular biology from California State University Northridge.
+While at Hopkins, she completed a dedicated research fellowship studying oncologic reconstruction outcomes under the mentorship of Dr. Justin Sacks and worked as a medical illustrator designing patient and surgeon education tools.

 S-SPIRE Project Manager, Stanford-Surgery Policy Improvement Research and Education Center

-BioKristen Davis, MPH, CAPM is the Lead Social Science Research Professional at the S-SPIRE Center.
+BioKristen Davis-Lopez, MPH, CAPM is the Research Project Manager at the S-SPIRE Center.
 She has a background in biology as well as public health.
 She supports multiple principal investigators with their current funded projects as project manager.
 Kristen also assists with the grant submission process within the Department of Surgery acting as a liaison with the Research Management Group.

 Aaron J. Dawes, MD, PhD, FACS, FASCRS